Rights of Recipients

 - Know that the information pertaining to your financial aid application and awards is kept confidential as mandated by the Family Educational Rights and Privacy Act (FERPA) .

-- Know the cost to attend Gateway, (including fees, books, room/board, personal expenses, and transportation).
+- Know the cost to attend Gateway, (including fees, books, housing and food, personal expenses, cost of first professional licensure, and transportation).

 - Seek financial aid counseling.